Annie Power: 2015/2016 National Hunt season

 Following another lengthy absence, Annie Power returned to the track in a minor event at Punchestown on 17 February 2016.
 She was made the 1/20 favourite against two opponents and led from the start to win by six and a half lengths from Legacy Gold.
 The mare had been originally entered in the World Hurdle and the OLBG Hurdle at the Cheltenham Festival but after the injury to her stablemates Faugheen and Arctic Fire she was redirected to contest the Champion Hurdle after her owners paid a supplementary entry fee of £20,000.
 On 11 March started the 5/2 favourite for the Champion Hurdle ahead of eleven opponents headed by The New One, Nichols Canyon, Identity Thief and My Tent or Yours.
 Ridden by Ruby Walsh, she took the lead from the start and was never headed.
 She drew away from the field approaching the second last and stayed on strongly on the run-in to win by four and a half lengths and a head from My Tent or Yours and Nichols Canyon with Walsh punching the air in celebration at the finish.
 She was the fourth mare to win the race after African Sister (1939), Dawn Run (1984) and Flakey Dove (1994).

 2016/2017 National Hunt season: retirement

-In early 2017 Annie Power was covered by the stallion Camelot and was tested in foal (pregnant).
-Although her connections considered returning her for a final race in France, her retirement was announced on 16 May.
+Due to various setbacks in training, Annie Power did not race during the 2016/17 season and in May 2017 Mullins announced that she was in foal to Camelot and would not return to racing.

 Breeding record

-Annie Power produced her first foal, a colt sired by Galileo, in February 2019.
-Another colt, also sired by Galileo, was foaled in February 2020.
+Annie Power lost her Camelot foal and was subsequently sold to Coolmore Stud, where she produced her first foal, a colt sired by Galileo, in February 2019.
+Mystical Power won a bumper at Ballinrobe on his racecourse debut and went on to win the Grade 1 Top Novices' Hurdle at Aintree and the KPMG Champion Novice Hurdle at Punchestown in 2024.
+Another colt, also sired by Galileo, was foaled in February 2020, followed by a Camelot colt in 2021.